wildfly/ejb-client-testsuite/multinode/README.md

 The mask (`ff05::/16` in this example) has to cover the addresses `ff05:1000::100:11` and `ff05:1000::100:12`, which are the default multicast addresses for clusters created by the test suite.

 ## Nodes
-The TS creates a separate EAP distribution (unzip) for each node that will be tested.
+The TS creates a separate server distribution (unzip) for each node that will be tested.
 List of nodes:

 |Node name|Profile|Port offset|
 |---|---|---|